The Bottle Collection

 Origin: Imperious is a Russian Stout; a style that was exported to Imperial Russia in the 18th and 19th centuries.
 The roots of Russian Stout lie in the porters and stouts brewed in London prior to the advent of Burton pale ale.
 Thrale’s brewery is probably the most famous producer which, from around 1780, shipped the beer to the Baltic states and Imperial Russia.
 Trade continued by successive breweries for some 130 years until the Tsarist government imposed increased import duties in 1912.

 Tasting Notes: Temptation aged in oak whisky casks.
 A strong bourbon aroma with oily coffee, liquorice and dark chocolate flavours in the massive vanilla body.
-Matured for over six months already (November 2016), creating a long rich and warming finish, with a hint of brown sugar.
+Matured for over nine months, creating a long rich and warming finish with a hint of brown sugar.

 Recommendations: Enjoy with chocolate.